 Are you considering the snowbird lifestyle?
 It makes sense!
-Many adults are desiring more months of mild weather to enjoy golfing, hiking, fishing, motorcycle riding, pickleball, and other outdoor activities.
-Plus, amenity-rich communities like The Village by Simple Life offer low-maintenance, lock-and-leave homeownership opportunities that make jumping into the snowbird lifestyle a breeze.
-It’s an attractive choice; and to make the transition even easier, we’ve compiled some key considerations to help you design the snowbird lifestyle of your dreams.
+Many adults are desiring more months of mild weather to enjoy golfing, hiking, fishing, pickleball and other outdoor activities.
+Amenity-rich communities like Lakeshore offer lock-and-leave homeownership opportunities that make jumping into the snowbird lifestyle a breeze.
+It’s an attractive choice!
+To make the transition easier, we’ve compiled some key considerations to help you design the snowbird lifestyle of your dreams.

-Do you prefer a warm summer climate or a mild winter climate?
 Not all snowbirds are lovers of super-hot weather!
-In fact, some seasonal residents prefer to winter in areas that still get cold but don’t get overwhelmed by snow.
+In fact, some seasonal residents prefer to spend winter in areas that still get some snow.
 Western North Carolina is a great example of this type of climate.
 Explore a few places to see what type of snowbird weather suits you.
-The Village has several turn-key, quick move-in cottages available starting at $105,900 offering the perfect opportunity to move into your snowbird home in as little as one week!
+The Hamlet, nestled in the Blue Ridge Mountains, offers an oasis to escape to where you can enjoy the outdoors in a more balanced temperature.

-Consider your medical care needs in your snowbird home.
 To find a physician in your new location, you can ask for recommendations from your community or check with your insurance company for the names of physicians in the area.
-Most insurance companies are familiar with popular snowbird destinations and will have some great resources for local medical care to share.
+Most insurance companies are familiar with popular snowbird destinations and will have some great resources to share.
 For those 65 and older, original Medicare covers you in any state.
 If you’re not yet 65 years old and you have commercial health insurance, check your health insurance policy to determine the terms of your coverage area.
 Commercial policies will typically cover you while you are living in your snowbird home, but your out-of-pocket costs may be higher.

-Consider a long-term plan to move fully into your snowbird cottage.
-Typically, a seasonal snowbird home is smaller than a primary home, which makes it perfect for downsizing possessions and lightening your material load.
-With this thought in mind, many snowbirds put in place long-term plans to transition fully into their second home over several months or years.
-Owning a smaller home and slowly sorting your possessions to fit into it can relieve the overwhelm of downsizing all at once and make the process enjoyable and even fun!
+Typically, a seasonal snowbird home is smaller than a primary home.
+It makes it perfect for downsizing possessions and lightening your material load.
+Many snowbirds put in place long-term plans to transition fully into their second home over several months or years.
+Owning a smaller home and slowly sorting your possessions to fit into it can relieve the overwhelm of downsizing.